-According to statistics complied by the Underage Drinking Enforcement Training Center, underage drinking cost the citizens of New Jersey 1.5 billion dollars in 2010, of which 600 million dollars was spend exclusively on medical care.
+According to statistics compiled by the Underage Drinking Enforcement Training Center, underage drinking cost the citizens of New Jersey 1.5 billion dollars in 2010, of which 600 million dollars spent exclusively on medical care.
 This shocking tally amounts to an expenditure of $1825 per youth in New Jersey.
 Underage drinking is widespread in New Jersey, with just under three out of four high school students reporting that they had consumed alcohol.
-In fact, underage New Jersey residents consumed 18.1% of all alcohol sold is New Jersey in 2009, ranking New Jersey as the 17th highest state for underage drinking.
+In fact, underage New Jersey residents consumed 18.1% of all alcohol sold in New Jersey in 2009, ranking New Jersey as the 17th highest state for underage drinking.

 The Consequences of Underage Drinking

-In New Jersey during 2009 an estimated 21 traffic fatalities and 2,183 nonfatal traffic injuries were attributable to underage drunk drivers.
-Other harm associated with underage drinking was an estimated 39 homicides, a staggering 16,200 nonfatal violent crimes including rape, robbery and assault, and 35,500 property crimes including burglary and car theft.
+In New Jersey, during 2009 an estimated 21 traffic fatalities and 2,183 nonfatal traffic injuries were attributable to underage drunk drivers.
+Another harm associated with underage drinking was an estimated 39 homicides, a staggering 16,200 nonfatal violent crimes including rape, robbery and assault, and 35,500 property crimes including burglary and car theft.